Large-scale and local environmental drivers of quenching: tracing H$\alpha$ concentration in X-ray and optical galaxy groups: Method

 The identification of cosmic filaments can be impacted by the ‘Fingers of God’ effect (FoG; \citealp{Jackson1972}), where galaxy groups and clusters appear elongated along the line of sight in redshift space due to internal velocity dispersions.
 Such distortions may lead to the detection of spurious filaments.
 However, \citet{Barsanti2022} demonstrate that correcting for FoG has only a minor influence on the resulting cosmic web structure for the SAMI Galaxy Survey due to the SAMI volume probing only the nearby region of the GAMA survey at $0< z < 0.12$, where the number of rich and massive groups, for which the FoG effect is most important, is very limited \citep{Barsanti2018}.

-For the galaxy distribution, \citet{Barsanti2022} use 35,882 GAMA galaxies with secure redshifts and stellar masses in the SAMI redshift range ($0<z<0.13$) within the G09, G12 and G15 regions. {\sc DisPerSE} is then run with a 3$\sigma$ persistence threshold to identify the most significant structures.
+For the galaxy distribution, \citet{Barsanti2022} use 35,882 GAMA galaxies from DR3 \citep{Baldry2018} with secure redshifts and stellar masses in the SAMI redshift range ($0<z<0.13$) within the G09, G12 and G15 regions.
+Most galaxies have stellar masses between $10^{8}\,M_{\odot}$ and $10^{12}\,M_{\odot}$; the median stellar mass and redshift are $M_\star \sim 10^{9.7}\,M_{\odot}$ and $z \sim 0.09$. {\sc DisPerSE} is then run with a 3$\sigma$ persistence threshold to identify the most significant structures.
 The 3D filamentary structure is shown as an interactive plot at \href{https://skfb.ly/o9MXz}{this URL}; Figure~\ref{PolarPlotSAMIGAMAFilaments} shows the projected network of filaments (brown lines) for the G09 region.
 The centres of the GAMA optical groups (red crosses) are found at the intersections between filaments; the cross-matched eROSITA X-ray centres are marked by black circles and gray points show SAMI galaxies.
 We measure the distance from each SAMI galaxy to the closest cosmic filament ($D_{\rm fil}$) and to the closest node ($D_{\rm node}$) using the smallest 3D Euclidean distance (a schematic representation of these cosmic web metrics is shown in Figure~2 of \citealp{Barsanti2025}); by construction, $D_{\rm fil}$ is always smaller than $D_{\rm node}$.
 Following \citet{Barsanti2025}, we also classify galaxies by the cosmic structure they reside within: we identify galaxies with $D_{\rm node}<1$\,Mpc as belonging to Nodes, galaxies with $D_{\rm node}>1$\,Mpc and $D_{\rm fil}<1.5$\,Mpc as belonging to Filaments, and the remaining galaxies as belonging to Voids (capitalised to indicate these definitions).